Tokyo in Season

 Data: Tokyo Tea Ceremony Price Index · Updated Q3 2026

-This table covers 18 bookable tea ceremony experiences in Tokyo as of Q3 2026, with prices confirmed for 17 of them.
-Entries are sorted by practitioner rating — Practitioner's pick (A) at the top, Good for tourists (B) in the middle, and Skip — here's why (C) at the bottom — then by price within each group.
+This table covers 20 bookable tea ceremony experiences in Tokyo as of Q3 2026, with prices confirmed for 18 of them.
+Entries are sorted by practitioner rating — Practitioner's pick (A) at the top, Good for tourists (B) in the middle, and Skip (C) at the bottom — then by bookable listings, then by price within each group.
 Ratings are by Suzu, an active Urasenke student.

-Sorted by practitioner rating, then price · Data: Tokyo Tea Ceremony Price Index Q3 2026
+Sorted by practitioner rating, then by bookable listings, then price · Data: Tokyo Tea Ceremony Price Index Q3 2026

 Experience Practitioner's note Price Area Duration Chairs Kimono Private Book